Check and challenge a rateable value

 If there are changes made to a property, such as an extension, the rateable value may change.
 Any changes must be reported to email@example.com.
 We will ask the Valuation Office Agency to review the rateable value.

 If the owner or ratepayer does not agree with the outcome of a rateable value check, they can challenge the valuation within four months of the check decision.
+This can be done free of charge.

 If you want to make a challenge, you must continue to pay your business rates until the result of your appeal is determined.